 Where to Stay Near Shenandoah National Park

 Yellowstone National Park is one of the best National Parks in the USA.
-In my opinion, August is the best time to visit!
+In my opinion, Yellowstone in August is the best time to visit!

 Because August is a popular time to visit Yellowstone planning ahead is essential.
 Booking lodging or camping sites in January is recommended.
 We made the mistake of waiting too long and had to wait an entire year before we could go!